stormpath/stormpath-console-guide/source/directories.rst

 The `Directories page <https://api.stormpath.com/ui2/index.html#/directorys>`__ contains the list of Directories in your Stormpath Tenant.
 On this page you can quickly:

 - Search for Directories in the top-right search box
-- :ref:`Add new Directories <directories-creating>` using the "Create Directory" button
+- :ref:`Add new Directories <directories-create>` using the "Create Directory" button
-- :ref:`Change the status <directories-changing-status>` of one or more Directories to: `Enabled` or `Disabled`
+- :ref:`Change the status <directories-change-status>` of one or more Directories to: `Enabled` or `Disabled`
-- :ref:`Delete one or more Directories <directories-deleting>`
+- :ref:`Delete one or more Directories <directories-delete>`
-- :ref:`Edit an Directory <directories-editing>`
+- :ref:`Edit an Directory <directories-edit>`

-Finding a Directory's URL
+Find a Directory's URL
 ================================

 To find an Directory's unique URL, first click on its name from the main list of Directories.
 Its URL can be found at the top of the Directory's page, in the field marked "HREF".

 Clicking on this URL will open your Directory's information in JSON format and display it in your browser.

-.. _directories-creating:
+.. _directories-create:

-Creating Directories
+Create a Directory
 ========================

-.. _directories-creating-cloud:
+.. _directories-create-cloud:

-Creating a Cloud Directory
+Create a Cloud Directory
 --------------------------

-.. _directories-creating-social:
+.. _directories-create-social:

-Creating a Social Directory
+Create a Social Directory
 ---------------------------

 Google